M1gael/C8E/README.md

 podman-compose up --build
 ```
 As it stands:
-- test1 should work all by itself.
+- test1 works all by itself, mongoDB's instance and data is not persistent.
-- test2 runs and processes data correctly in memory, however, due to current container volume configurations, the generated CSV outputs and SQLite database file are isolated inside the container and will not appear in the host's project folders.
+- test2 works , created files are persistent.
+## Native IDE
-- The native IDE run for test2 is fully functional
+The native IDE run for both will work OOTB.
+Ensure you run the grandle build beforehand.